vala-lang/vala-docs/docs/tutorials/programming-language/main/02-00-basics/02-04-data-types.md

 Actually, it can take an arbitrary number of arguments of different types, whereas the first argument is a *format string*, following the same rules as [C format strings](http://en.wikipedia.org/wiki/Printf).
-If you must output an error message you can use *stderr.printf ()* instead of *stdout.printf ()*.
+If you must output an error message, you can use *stderr.printf ()* instead of *stdout.printf ()*.

-In addition the *in* operation can be used to determine whether one string contains another, e.g.
+In addition, the *in* operation can be used to determine whether one string contains another, e.g.

 ```vala